top of page

 Originally, there were two Humanistic Judaism communities in Colorado: the Colorado Congregation for Humanistic Judaism (CCHJ) was established in Denver in 1991 and Beth Ami was established in Boulder a couple of years later.
 In the year 2002, with the urging of Rabbi Wine, these two communities were merged into a single community, Beth Ami-CCHJ.

-With the establishment of a Jewish Cultural Family School, as well as the addition of two Professional Leaders/Madrikhot, we are now offering a full array of programs and services.
+With the establishment of a Jewish Cultural Family School, as well as the addition of two Professional Leaders/Madrikhot, we began offering a full array of programs and services.

 bottom of page